 Triadic Interactions

-Oct 2022 — Present
+Oct 2022 — Sep 2023

 NoteLangevin dynamics on networks with triadic interactions

-We further applied this framework as a null model to identify potential triadic interactions in gene regulatory networks.
+We applied this framework as a null model to identify potential triadic interactions in gene regulatory networks.

-For details, see (Baptista et al. 2024).
+For details, see (Niedostatek et al. 2025).

 Back to top